chriscross12324/obsidian-livesync/docs/settings.md

 #### Remote Type

-Setting key: remoteType

-Remote server type
+**Setting Key:** `remoteType`

+Select the type of remote server.

 ### 2. Notification

-#### Notify when the estimated remote storage size exceeds on start up

-Setting key: notifyThresholdOfRemoteStorageSize
+#### Notify When Estimated Remote Storage Size Exceeds on Startup

+**Setting Key:** `notifyThresholdOfRemoteStorageSize`

-MB (0 to disable).
-We can get a notification when the estimated remote storage size exceeds this value.
+Set the threshold (in MB) for receiving a notification when the estimated remote storage size exceeds this value.
+**Note:** Set to 0 to disable this notification.

 ### 3. Confidentiality

 #### End-to-End Encryption

-Setting key: encrypt
+**Setting Key:** `encrypt`

-Enable end-to-end encryption. enabling this is recommend.
-If you change the passphrase, you need to rebuild databases (You will be informed).
+Enable end-to-end encryption.
+It is recommended to keep this enabled.
+**Note:** If you change the passphrase, you will need to rebuild the databases.
+You will be notified if this happens.

 #### Passphrase

-Setting key: passphrase

-Encrypting passphrase.
-If you change the passphrase, you need to rebuild databases (You will be informed).
+**Setting Key:** `passphrase`

+Set the encryption passphrase.
+**Note:** Changing the passphrase will require rebuilding the databases.
+You will be notified if this happens.

 #### Path Obfuscation

-Setting key: usePathObfuscation
+**Setting Key:** `usePathObfuscation`

-In default, the path of the file is not obfuscated to improve the performance.
-If you enable this, the path of the file will be obfuscated.
-This is useful when you want to hide the path of the file.
+By default, file paths are not obfuscated to improve performance.
+Enabling this will obfuscate file paths, which is useful if you want to hide the paths.

-#### Use dynamic iteration count (Experimental)
+#### Use Dynamic Iteration Count (Experimental)

-Setting key: useDynamicIterationCount
+**Setting Key:** `useDynamicIterationCount`

-This is an experimental feature and not recommended.
-If you enable this, the iteration count of the encryption will be dynamically determined.
-This is useful when you want to improve the performance.
+This experimental feature is not recommended for general use.
+Enabling it will dynamically adjust the iteration count for encryption, which may improve performance.

 ---

-**now writing from here onwards, sorry**

----

-### 4. Minio,S3,R2
+### 4. Minio, S3, R2

 #### Endpoint URL

-Setting key: endpoint
+**Setting Key:** `endpoint`

+Set the endpoint URL for the object storage service.

 #### Access Key

-Setting key: accessKey
+**Setting Key:** `accessKey`

+Set the access key for the object storage service.

 #### Secret Key

-Setting key: secretKey
+**Setting Key:** `secretKey`

+Set the secret key for the object storage service.

 #### Region

-Setting key: region
+**Setting Key:** `region`

+Set the region for the object storage service.

 #### Bucket Name

-Setting key: bucket
+**Setting Key:** `bucket`

+Set the bucket name for the object storage service.

 #### Use Custom HTTP Handler

-Setting key: useCustomRequestHandler
-If your Object Storage could not configured accepting CORS, enable this.
+**Setting Key:** `useCustomRequestHandler`

+Enable this if your object storage service does not support CORS configuration.

 #### Test Connection

+Test the connection to the remote server.

 #### Apply Settings

+Apply the current settings.

+---

 ### 5. CouchDB

 #### URI

-Setting key: couchDB_URI
+**Setting Key:** `couchDB_URI`

+Set the URI for the CouchDB server.

 #### Username

-Setting key: couchDB_USER
-username
+**Setting Key:** `couchDB_USER`

+Set the username for CouchDB authentication.

 #### Password

-Setting key: couchDB_PASSWORD
-password
+**Setting Key:** `couchDB_PASSWORD`

+Set the password for CouchDB authentication.

-#### Database name
+#### Database Name

-Setting key: couchDB_DBNAME
+**Setting Key:** `couchDB_DBNAME`

+Set the name of the database.

 #### Test Database Connection

-Open database connection.
-If the remote database is not found and you have the privilege to create a database, the database will be created.
+Test the connection to the CouchDB database.
+If the remote database is not found and you have the privileges to create a database, it will be created automatically.

-#### Check and fix database configuration
+#### Check and Fix Database Configuration

-Check the database configuration, and fix if there are any problems.
+Check the database configuration for issues and automatically fix any problems found.

 #### Apply Settings

+Apply the current settings.

 ## 4. Sync Settings